quasarframework/quasar-framework.org/source/components/toggle.md

 Ticking all toggles will make `selection` scope variable to be `['one', 'two', 'three']`.
 Unticking all toggles will result in `selection` being an empty array `[]`.

 ## More Examples
 There are a number of props, which are available to help quickly format a Toggle.
-An interesting feature of Toggle is the ripple effect that user gets when clicking/tapping on it to change its state.
+An interesting feature of Toggle is the ripple effect that user sees when clicking/tapping on it to change its state.

 ### Custom Model Values
 Instead of the default `true/false` values, you can use custom ones: